Yandex Cloud

 • What should I do if the kafkacat: command not found error occurs?

-Make sure it meets all fault tolerance conditions.
+Make sure it complies with all the high availability conditions.

 What should do I do if I get this or similar error: "disk size must be at least ... according to topics partitions number and replication factor, but size is ..."?What should do I do if I get this or similar error: "disk size must be at least ... according to topics partitions number and replication factor, but size is ..."?